VitoVan/calm/README.md

   Of course, `CALM_HOST_LISP=sbcl calm` will also work.

-  Setting this variable means you are going to take care of all the dependencies (include Quicklisp).
+  Setting this variable means you are going to take care of all the dependencies (including Quicklisp).

-- `CALM_ASK_ME`

-  With `CALM_ASK_ME=yes-please` to enable the customization process of `calm publish`.

-  This will allow you to customize all the available options while publishing.

 - `SDL_VIDEO_ALLOW_SCREENSAVER=1`